johnwargo/pi-weather-station/readme.md

 ## Revision History

++ 10/24/2019 - Updated the readme (again) based on another user's feedback.
-+ 10/01/2019 - Updated the readme file, clarified the GitHub instructions and fixed one typo
++ 10/01/2019 - Updated the readme file, clarified the GitHub instructions and fixed one typo.
 + 09/12/2016 - On recommendation from the Raspberry Pi Foundation, changed the algorithm for guestimating ambient temperature from [this article](http://yaab-arduino.blogspot.co.uk/2016/08/accurate-temperature-reading-sensehat.html).

 ***

+If you find this code useful, and feel like thanking me for providing it, please consider making a purchase from [my Amazon Wish List](https://amzn.com/w/1WI6AAUKPT5P9).
 You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
 Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).